-The following are the conditions for receiving Satellite AIS data from EMSA:
+The following are the general conditions for receiving Satellite AIS data from EMSA:

-- The scope of the project shall not change during the provision of Satellite AIS data; - The Satellite AIS data shall not be made available to commercial companies or to third parties; - The Satellite AIS will be used only for the purpose of this project and internal use by the requestor for any further scientific/statistical analysis;

-- The number of users should not change; - The requestor will delete all Satellite AIS data obtained from EMSA after the project has been completed; - The requestor will provide EMSA with a written statement that the data deletion has been completed; - Other conditions may apply, depending on the use intended; - The outcome of the project/work will be presented to EMSA, and EMSA may request a presentation to be given to the European Member States or other parties.
+- The scope of the project shall not change during the provision of Satellite AIS data. - The Satellite AIS data shall not be made available to commercial companies or to third parties. - The Satellite AIS data will be used only for the purpose of this project and internal use by the requestor for any further scientific/statistical analysis. - The requestor will delete all Satellite AIS data obtained from EMSA after the project has been completed. - The requestor will provide EMSA with a written statement that the data deletion has been completed. - The outcome of the project/work will be presented to EMSA, and EMSA may request a presentation to be given to the European Member States or other parties.

-Following a thorough analysis of the request and the relevant project, EMSA will determine if the data can be provided.
+Following an analysis of the request and the relevant project, EMSA will determine if the data can be provided.
+Depending on the use intended, other conditions may apply and will be included in a Data Access Agreement signed between EMSA and the requestor.